- Basic Policy on Social Contribution Activities

 - Donations and volunteer activities by employees

-Monetary donations from the Brother Group companies are sent mainly to the Red Cross or NPOs as emergency assistance while donations and volunteer activities by employees are provided in a way that meets the needs of each devastated area.
+Monetary donations from Brother Group companies are sent mainly to Japan Platform and the Red Cross as emergency assistance while donations and volunteer activities by employees are provided in a way that meets the needs of each devastated area.

 Brother's response to large-scale disasters